Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 (Meta) and Andrew Talman (Meta) for supporting and preparing the PyTorch 2.8.0 release with experimental support for wheel variants that is available today.

 Thanks to [Red Hat](https://www.redhat.com) for funding Quansight's contributions to the wheel variant design.
-Red Hat is [shipping accelerator-enabled Python packages](https://wheelnext.dev/summits/2025_03/assets/WheelNext%20Community%20Summit%20-%2006%20-%20Red%20Hat.pdf), like PyTorch, as wheels in a virtual environment as part of [RHEL AI](https://developers.redhat.com/products/rhel-ai/overview), and saw the importance of improving Python packaging for heterogeneous hardware, resulting in their support for the WheelNext initiative.
+Red Hat is [shipping accelerator-enabled Python packages](https://wheelnext.dev/summits/2025_03/assets/WheelNext%20Community%20Summit%20-%2006%20-%20Red%20Hat.pdf), like PyTorch, as wheels in a virtual environment as part of [Red Hat AI](https://www.redhat.com/en/products/ai), and saw the importance of improving Python packaging for heterogeneous hardware, resulting in their support for the WheelNext initiative.